 Before heading back to Olongapo via bus (PHP50/pax), we had our late lunch first, anticipating the “Subic traffic.”
 Surviving Zambales to Olongapo traffic for 3+ hours was the real challenge!

 Thank goodness Victory Olongapo is organized.
 We did not have any trouble securing our return ticket (PHP 212/pax).

 • Anticipate tall talahib along the trail

-• Average 3L water is a must, but this still depends our your consumption
+• Average 3L water is a must, but this still depends on your consumption

 • There are limited water sources.
 First, along the trail going up.
 We had our dinner here during Day 1.
 Second, somewhere along the foot of Mt.
 Balingkilat on the traverse side.
 Last, the river where we had our lunch on the 2nd day.

 • PLEASE be mindful of your contact/service from PNP Subic to Sitio Cawag.
-Tip: there are contacts who uses the municipal van as service.
-Your PHP100/head will go straight into their deep pockets while using government vehicle.
+Tip: there are contacts who use the municipal van as service.
+Your PHP100/head will go straight into their deep pockets while using government vehicles.
 Instead, hire local trike drivers situated outside the police station or best ask Chieftain Juanito and he’ll gladly help you find a trike service.

 • Secure your boat service before anything else!
 The only way to get out of Nagsasa Cove is to cross the wide sea.
 That’s if you don’t want to traverse Mt.
 Balingkilat again.
 So, book for your boatman super ahead of time.
-On our case, Chieftain Juanito, Sir Tom and Sir Ed all extended their efforts to help us secure a ride.
+In our case, Chieftain Juanito, Sir Tom, and Sir Ed all extended their efforts to help us secure a ride.

 • Mountain guides are strictly 1:7.
-Dayhike rate is PHP900 while overnight/traverse rate is PHP1000.
-You have to provide for food and shelter of your guide.
+Dayhike rate is PHP900 while the overnight/traverse rate is PHP1000.
+You have to provide for food and shelter for your guide.

 • Chieftain Juanito Balosbalos – +639183271442